Welcome to 2013-2014 academic year.

 You may buy various types of small equipment and supplies, such as memory sticks and pens from a machine placed just inside the library entrance, second floor.

 A valid student photo identification card must be presented before books can be borrowed.
-Before borrowing, first-time users must fill out a student information sheet which can be obtained at the Access Servuces Desk on the second floor or online by following these page links: Services for You / Undergraduate Students / Getting a Library Card.
+Before borrowing, first-time users must fill out a student information sheet which can be obtained at the Access Services Desk on the second floor.
+For more information, please click here.

 Undergraduates may borrow upto 30 circulating books for 3 weeks.

 Graduate students may borrow up to 50 books for 4 months, subject to recall after 3 weeks.